Distributional Principal Autoencoders: Distributional Principal Autoencoders

 where $P_{d,e_{1:k}(x)}$ denotes the distribution of $d(e_{1:k}(x),\varepsilon_{(k+1):p})$ for any $x$, and $\beta\in(0,2)$.
 Proposition~\ref{prop:simu_opt_d} suggests that $d^*$ defined therein is a solution to \eqref{eq:obj_dec_k}, simultaneously for all $k\in\{0,1,\dots,p\}$.

 Next, to accommodate for multiple $k$'s simultaneously, we propose to minimise a weighted average of the loss functions for all $k$ with respect to a common encoder:

 where the weights $\omega_k\in[0,1]$ for all $k$ and $\sum_{k=0}^p\omega_k=1$; for example, one can take uniform weights $\omega_k\equiv 1/(p+1)$.
 Note that DPA with a fixed $k=\tilde{k}$ introduced in the previous section is a special case of \eqref{eq:obj_enc_all_k} with $\omega_k=1\{k=\tilde{k}\}$.
 In the following proposition, we connect this formulation to PCA. \begin{proposition} In the setting of Example~\ref{ex:lin_gauss}, the solution to optimisation problem \eqref{eq:obj_enc_all_k} with $\beta=2$ is uniquely given by $e^*(x)=Q^\top x$, independent of the choice of weights. \end{proposition} Compared to the result in Proposition~\ref{prop:lin_gauss1}, with \eqref{eq:obj_enc_all_k}, we can recover not only the same subspace as the one obtained by PCA, but also the ordering of the principal directions.
 Moreover, in this case, the solution to \eqref{eq:obj_enc_all_k} does not depend on the choice of weights as long as all weights are strictly positive, and each term within the summation can be minimised simultaneously.
 It remains an open problem whether such simultaneous optimality holds more generally.
 If it cannot hold, the weights will influence the trade-off among different $k$'s in the optimal solution.
 We will suggest a default choice of the weights that work well in all our numerical experiments in Section~\ref{sec:empirical}.
-In addition, DPA for a varying latent dimension could also be helpful to guide a choice of the most appropriate latent dimension (which in itself is an open problem for nearly all dimension reduction techniques).
+In addition, DPA for a varying latent dimension could help guide the choice of the most appropriate latent dimension, a long-standing question for dimension reduction techniques in general.

 We complete the algorithm for solving \eqref{eq:obj_enc_all_k} via a decoder to match the oracle reconstructed distributions $P^*_{e_{1:k},X}$ for any given $e(.)$ and all $k$, defined as follows:

 Based on Proposition~\ref{prop:simu_opt_d}, we know that there exists a $d^*$ that minimises all the terms for all $k$ in the above objective function.